 Sample Laundry Room

-The Complex consists of three structurally connected buildings (Centennial, Vollmer, and Hebron Hall).
+The Ubuntu Center consists of three structurally connected buildings (Slife, Vollmer, and Hebron Halls).
 Most rooms are doubles; however, three- and four-person rooms are available.
-One kitchen in Centennial serves The Complex.
-The Complex is not air conditioned and is a substance-free residence hall.
+The Ubuntu Center features a gourmet kitchen and lounge for use by students and for cooking demonstrations.
+Slife and Vollmer Halls are air-conditioned, but Hebron is not.
+The entire building is a substance-free residence hall.

 Sample Laundry Room